CS-3311-JDE-3346/vocoder-webapp/README.md

 Ensure Node, ffmpeg, fluidsynth, and gcc are installed on your system.

 ## Installation
-1. Run git clone `https://github.com/CS-3311-JDE-3346/3346-vocoder-webapp.git` to download the repository onto the machine
+1. Run `git clone https://github.com/CS-3311-JDE-3346/3346-vocoder-webapp.git` to download the repository onto the machine
 2. Run `npm i` to install all npm packages
 3. Ask Akash Misra to add you to the Firebase app (or create a new one), then go to Project Settings, Service Accounts, and generate a new key
 4. Rename the key to "serviceAccountKey.json" and move it to the root folder of the repository.
 Ensure this file never gets added to the Github repository
-5. In any folder, run `https://github.com/blastbay/voclib`
+5. In any folder, run `git clone https://github.com/blastbay/voclib`
 6. Run `cd voclib` and then run `gcc shell/vocshell.c -o vocoder`
 7. Move the vocoder file into the root folder of the vocoder-webapp folder